AmineElHablani/AiMine-A-C-Library-for-Building-AI-Models-from-Scratch-/README.md

 - **Data Preparation**: Split and shuffle datasets for model training.
   - Functions like `shuffle` for randomizing data order.
-  - Tools to create training and testing datasets.
+  - Tools to create training and testing datasets `split_data`.

 - **Mathematical Operations**: Perform vector and matrix operations.
   - Functions for vector and matrix multiplications.